Home

 • Request “best and final” from the preferred product.

-Give advance notice for the agreement to not auto-renew
+Give advanced notice for the agreement to not auto-renew

-To avoid your organization being locked into SaaS contracts with unfavorable terms, ensure you’re tracking contract renewal dates so auto-renewal can be canceled if you’d prefer to renegotiate terms or end the business relationship.
+For your organization to avoid being locked into SaaS contracts with unfavorable terms, ensure you’re tracking contract renewal dates so auto-renewal can be canceled if you’d prefer to renegotiate terms or end the business relationship.

 Giving the supplier advanced notice that your business doesn’t want to auto-renew provides time for contract review, usage analysis, assessment of operational needs, and time to negotiate better terms.